davissp14/etcdv3-ruby/README.md

 behaviour.

 However, sometimes this is not what you want.
-If you need more control over failures (and therefore having `timeout:` provide at least some guarantees), you can suppress this mechanism by using
+If you need more control over failures, you can suppress this mechanism by using

 ```ruby
 conn = Etcdv3.new(endpoints: 'https://hostname:port', allow_reconnect: false)